1. Introduction and Privacy Notice

 The Union operates in the industrial, safety, legal, political and social spheres.

-In this Policy, the Union includes the National Office of the CFMEU Mining and Energy Division (M&E), the National Assistance Fund, the Mineworkers’ Trust and the following Districts:
+In this Policy, the Union includes the National Office of the Mining & Energy Union (MEU), the National Assistance Fund, the Mineworkers’ Trust and the following Districts:

 - Northern Mining and NSW Energy District (North);